Senexis/RedM-Native-Satchel/README.md

     -- Optional.
 Whether the item can be cooked cookable = false,

     -- Optional.
-Whether the item can be consumed/used consumable = false,
+Whether the item can be used usable = false,

     -- Optional.
 Whether the item can be drunk drinkable = false,